 - 1 medium shallot, chopped

-- 1 tbsp red wine vinegar
+- 1 tablespoon red wine vinegar

-- 1 tbsp lemon juice, freshly squeezed
+- 1 tablespoon lemon juice, freshly squeezed

-- 1/2 cup fresh basil leaves, packed
+- ½ cup fresh basil leaves, packed

-- 1/4 cup fresh cilantro leaves, packed
+- ¼ cup fresh cilantro leaves, packed, leaves only, stems removed.

-- 1/4 cup olive oil, extra virgin
+- ¼ cup olive oil, extra virgin

-- 1/2 tsp ground coriander
+- ½ teaspoon ground coriander

-- 1/2 tsp sea salt
+- ½ teaspoon sea salt

-Roughly chop garlic and shallot.
+- Roughly chop garlic and shallot.
 Combine with red wine vinegar and lemon juice and set aside.

-Add parsley, basil, cilantro, coriander and salt to the bowl of a food processor.
+- Add parsley, basil, cilantro, coriander and salt to the bowl of a food processor.
 Pulse to roughly chop.
 Add garlic and shallot mixture.

-With machine running on low, slowly add olive oil in a thin stream until well-incorporated.
+- With machine running on low, slowly add olive oil in a thin stream until well-incorporated.
 Take care not to chop too finely.
 The Chimichurri sauce should be slightly chunky.
 Taste and adjust seasoning if necessary.

-Thread shrimp on skewers and grill for two minutes per side or just until no longer translucent.
+- Thread shrimp on skewers and grill for two minutes per side or just until no longer translucent.
 Serve with extra sauce on the side.